Preston railway station: Special features

 A free buffet for servicemen was provided at the station during both World Wars.
 The Preston Station Free Buffet Association served free hot drinks, biscuits and buns and sold sandwiches at cost price to anyone in uniform 24 hours a day for the duration of the First World War.
 Four hundred women working 12-hour shifts served over 3 million men between 1915 and 1919.
 12 million cups of tea were served between 1939 and 1945.
 It was funded by subscription and had its own marked crockery.
 The station was on a major north–south route for troops.
 There are three commemorative plaques related to the First World War buffet in the waiting room on platforms 3 and 4, the former site of WWI buffet.
 One of the drama segments of the televised Preston Passion of 2012 was set in the First World War servicemen's buffet.
-The Second World War buffet was located in the southern building further down platforms 5&6 (now platforms 3&4).
+The Second World War buffet was located in the southern building further down platforms 5 and 6 (now platforms 3 and 4).